-We are not all born with gifts to analyse the stock market.
+We are not all born with gifts to analyze the stock market.
 There is no magical power to become the next Warren Buffet.
-He is just a one of a kind.
-We do have an opportunity to create wealth for each and everyone of us.
-It is often a subject of disagreement with people.
+He is just one of a kind.
+We do have an opportunity to create wealth for each and every one of us.
+It is often a subject of a disagreement with people.
 There are people that hate investments and there are those that love them.
 For me, I love them, and I try to keep things simple by using the KISS( Keep It Simple Stupid) Method to create a lazy portfolio.

 Table of Contents